arangodb/docs/3.10/graphs-pregel-algorithms.md

 #### Seeded PageRank

 It is possible to specify an initial distribution for the vertex documents in your graph.
-To define these seed ranks / centralities you can specify a `sourceField` in the properties for this algorithm.
-If the specified field is set on a document _and_ the value is numeric, then it will be used instead of the default initial rank of `1 / numVertices`.
+To define these seed ranks / centralities, you can specify a `sourceField` in the properties for this algorithm.
+If the specified field is set on a document _and_ the value is numeric, then it is used instead of the default initial rank of `1 / numVertices`.

 ```js